Hadassah1999/R_scRNAseq_GUI/README.md

 **Running the program on MacOS:** <Br>

 **Alternatively:** <br>
-If you prefer not to use the executable files, you can open the repository in your R environment and manually run the app by clicking ```Run App``` in the app.R file. <br><br>
+If you prefer not to use the executable files, you can open the repository in your R IDE and manually run the app by clicking ```Run App``` in the app.R file. <br><br>

 Once you launch the app, the following screen should appear in your browser: